-Japan has 44 institutions in the QS World University Rankings 2019.
-Five feature in the top 100:
+Japan has a total of 51 institutions in the QS World University Rankings 2024, with four featuring in the top 100:

-Japan and the UK have a long history of research collaboration and 12 institutions, including the University of Liverpool, University of Nottingham, Osaka University and Kyoto University, have partnered together through RENKEI to form a knowledge exchange.
+Japan and the UK have a long history of research collaboration, and 11 institutions, including the University of Liverpool, the University of Leeds, Durham University, and The University of Edinburgh, have partnered together through RENKEI to form a knowledge exchange.

 The International University of Japan, the first graduate school to open in the country, offers all its courses in English.

-The academic year in Japan typically runs from April to March (with breaks for the summer, winter and spring holidays) - although to become more attractive to students from overseas, more courses are now beginning in September.
+The academic year in Japan typically runs from April to March (with breaks for the summer, winter, and spring holidays).
+However, to become more attractive to students from overseas, more courses are now beginning in September.

 Degree courses in Japan

-Courses are primarily taught in Japanese, so if you'd like to study in English, you'll need to check which institutions cater to international students and prove your language ability.
-If you're planning on studying your preferred degree in Japanese, you'll need to pass a proficiency test before being admitted onto a programme.
+Courses are primarily taught in Japanese, so international students who wish to study in English should check which institutions cater to international students and prove their English language ability.
+Students who plan to study in Japanese will need to pass a Japanese proficiency test before being admitted to a program.

-The Examination for Japanese University Admission for International Students (EJU) is used by universities to evaluate your basic academic ability and Japanese language skills.
-It's available to take in the June and November of each year and incorporates the following four subjects:
+The Examination for Japanese University Admission for International Students (EJU) is used by universities to evaluate students' basic academic ability and Japanese language skills.
+The EJU is offered in June and November each year and includes the following four subjects: